 The field of medical aesthetics has witnessed remarkable growth, driven by the increasing demand for non-surgical cosmetic treatments.
 Patients are increasingly seeking minimally invasive procedures that provide effective results with minimal discomfort, reduced downtime, and fewer side effects.
-This has spurred the development of advanced technologies such as dermal fillers, botulinum toxin injections, and various energy-based devices to address common concerns like wrinkles, skin laxity, and volume loss.
+This has spurred the development of advanced technologies such as dermal fillers, injections, and various energy-based devices to address common concerns like wrinkles, skin laxity, and volume loss.
 Despite these advancements, traditional needle-based injection methods still present challenges.
 They can cause discomfort, bruising, and anxiety, which often deter patients from seeking treatment or lead to suboptimal results due to patient hesitation.
 Additionally, needle-based procedures carry inherent risks, such as infection, uneven distribution of the injected substance, and potential damage to surrounding tissues.

 To overcome these issues, a laser-guided, needleless drug injection device has been developed.
 This technology utilizes a 2940nm Er:YAG laser that interacts with water to create internal explosions, generating strong pressure.
 This pressure converts the drug, sprayed from a nozzle, into a jet form, allowing it to be delivered precisely and evenly into the desired skin layer.
 The technology enables the rapid injection of large quantities of medication, offering a pain-free, controlled, and efficient alternative to traditional needle-based injections.